luiswirth/bsc-thesis/src/matter.typ

 ```

 Reversing the transformation, is more subtle, as due to floating point inaccuracies,
 we almost never exactly lie in the affine subspace.
+Furthermore, when the ambient dimension $N$ is greater than the intrinsic dimension $n < N$,
+then we have a underdetermined linear system.
-Therefore we rely on the
+Therefore we rely on the Moore-Penrose pseudo-inverse, computed via SVD, to get
-Moore-Penrose pseudo-inverse, computed via SVD, to get a least-square solution.
+a least-square solution.
 $
   avec(lambda)^- = phi(avec(x))
   = amat(E)^dagger (avec(x) - avec(v)_0)